JadMokdad/example-ts-lib/README.md

 [this commit](https://github.com/reduxjs/redux/tree/afd762f182f609789659dc44764d4e64792bf9a5),
 updated to support TypeScript.

+### JSX

+Refer to [this branch](https://github.com/jamesplease/example-ts-lib/tree/jsx) to see a version of this build system that supports libraries that utilize JSX (i.e.; React component libraries).

 ### What's missing?

-This doesn't show how to:

-- set up unit testing
+This doesn't show how to set up unit testing.
+That will likely come in a future updat.e
-- use JSX

-For now, that is an exercise left up to the reader.